-1st semester: does not apply to any EOC, IB, AP courses 2nd semester: Applies to all courses with the exception of IB classes that will not test this year (i.e. Year 1 classes)
+1st semester: does not apply to any EOC, IB, AP courses

+2nd semester: Applies to all courses with the exception of IB classes that will not test this year (i.e.

+Year 1 classes)
-Students must have a weighted 90% or higher grade average in the class.

-- 1. Students must be enrolled a minimum of 75% of the semester. - 2.
-An assignment of ISS or OSS voids the exemption for the semester of the incident. - 3.
-Any cheating/plagiarism behavior referral voids the exemption for the semester of the incident. - 4.
+- 1. Students must have a weighted 90% or higher grade average in the class. - 2.
+Students must be enrolled a minimum of 75% of the semester. - 3.
+An assignment of ISS or OSS voids the exemption for the semester of the incident. - 4.
+Any cheating/plagiarism behavior referral voids the exemption for the semester of the incident. - 5.
+No class cuts for any class. - 6.
+No more than 4 tardies for a class (Including 1st period tardies) - 7.
+No more than 4 late assignments. - 8.
 This policy does not apply to online classes, classes taken at a college, university or outside provider.